vahidalvandi/v2ray-docker-compose/README.md

 1. Run `docker-compose up -d`.
 1. Visit your domain/subdomain in your web browser.
    Wait until the [homepage](https://github.com/miladrahimi/v2ray-docker-compose/blob/master/v2ray-caddy-cdn/caddy/web/index.html) is loaded.
-1. In your CDN, turn the proxy option on for the record.
+1. (Optional) In your CDN, turn the proxy option on for the record.
 1. Run `./vmess.py` to generate client configuration (link).

 If you prefer NGINX as web server, read [V2RAY_NGINX_CDN](docs/V2RAY_NGINX_CDN.md) instead.